Washington Is a Fault-Based State for Car Accidents

 What If You’re Already Struggling Financially?

 If you’re at risk of losing assets after an accident and already struggling with debt, bankruptcy may become an option.
-In Washington:
+In Washington:- Filing Chapter 7 or Chapter 13 bankruptcy may allow you to eliminate or restructure certain debts.

 - Some court judgments from accidents can be discharged, especially if the crash wasn’t caused by drunk driving or intentional harm.